Ilya Ponomarev: Career

 Ponomarev held the role of vice president at Yukos Oil Company, at the time the largest Russian oil and gas corporation.
 Ponomarev's duties during those four years included those of corporate CIO, and chief executive of Yukos' subsidiary company ARRAVA IMC, which specialized in advanced oilfield technologies and services.
 Ponomarev later founded the Siberian Internet Company, which was the origin of prominent Internet projects in Russia such as Gazeta.ru.
 He also spent time as the Director for Business Development and Marketing for Schlumberger Oilfield Services, and the vice president for strategy, regional development, and government relations at IBS, which was at that time the largest Russian system integration and software consulting company.

 From 2006 to 2007, Ponomarev served as the national coordinator for the "high-tech parks task force", a $6 billion private-public project to develop a network of small communities across the country to foster innovation and R&D activities.

 In December 2007, Ponomarev was elected to the State Duma, representing Novosibirsk.
 In the Duma, Ponomarev chaired the Innovation and Venture Capital subcommittee of the Committee for Economic Development and Entrepreneurship, and the Technology Development subcommittee of the Committee of Information Technologies and Communications.
 He introduced and secured passage of legalization of limited liability partnerships in Russia, the Net Businesses Act, and tax breaks for technology companies.

+In June 2010, Ponomarev became an advisor to Viktor Vekselberg, President of the Skolkovo Foundation, on international technology development and commercialization.

 Ponomarev's political views are considered to be "unorthodox left": a progressive libertarian position.
 Some people describe him as "neo-communist", and critics inside the Communist Party of Russia have identified him as "neotrotskyist".
 Ponomarev's policy goals included the following: